 PSHE

-This page has been set up by the Public Health PSHE Lead to support PSHE subject leaders, teachers, and other professionals to deliver high-quality PSHE education to our pupils in Buckinghamshire.
+This page has been established by the Public Health PSHE Lead to support PSHE subject leaders, teachers, and other professionals in delivering high-quality PSHE education to our pupils in Buckinghamshire.

-This distinct curriculum subject is vital in supporting all pupils to manage their lives during and beyond the Covid crisis.
-A key outcome for PSHE education is that children and young people know when, where, and how to access support if they need help.
+This distinct curriculum subject is vital in supporting all pupils to manage their online and offline lives and provides protective and preventative education that safeguards children and young people.
+Dedicated to health and well-being, a key outcome for PSHE education is that children and young people know when, where, and how to access support if they need help.

 It is an exciting time for PSHE: